Pennsylvania Department of Health

 Observations:

-Based on a review of nurse staffing and resident census and staff interview, it was determined the facility failed to consistently provide minimum general nursing care hours to each resident daily on 2 out of the 21 days reviewed.
+Based on a review of nurse staffing and resident census and staff interview, it was determined the facility failed to consistently provide minimum general nursing care hours to each resident daily on three days out of seven days reviewed.

 Findings include: